JohnYoon13/GCP/gcp.md

 # **Introduction**

 ## Goals
-This tutorial focuses on two goals:
+This tutorial has two goals:
 *   Showing new users how to interact with Google Cloud Platform's Pub/Sub & BigQuery.
 *   Serving as a refresher for experienced Google Cloud Platform users.

 ## The Approach

-These goals will be achieved by exploring a practical and common use case implemented in Python that includes three primary stages:
+This tutorial will explore a practical and common use case implemented in Python that includes the following three stages:

 1. Extracting data from a Pub/Sub subscription.
 2. Minimally transforming the data.